Fermat's principle: Sufficient conditions

-Then the various propagation paths from A to B will help each other if their traversal times agree within the said tolerance.
+Then the various propagation paths from A to B will help each other, or interfere constructively, if their traversal times agree within the said tolerance.
 For a small tolerance (in the limiting case), the permissible range of variations of the path is maximized if the path is such that its traversal time is stationary with respect to the variations, so that a variation of the path causes at most a second-order change in the traversal time.

-The most obvious example of a stationarity in traversal time is a (local or global) minimum — that is, a path of least time, as in the "strong" form of Fermat's principle.
+The most obvious example of a stationarity in traversal time is a (local or global) minimum – that is, a path of least time, as in the "strong" form of Fermat's principle.
 But that condition is not essential to the argument.

 Having established that a path of stationary traversal time is reinforced by a maximally wide corridor of neighboring paths, we still need to explain how this reinforcement corresponds to intuitive notions of a ray.
 But, for brevity in the explanations, let us first define a ray path as a path of stationary traversal time.

 A ray as a signal path (line of sight)

-If the corridor of paths reinforcing a ray path from A to B is substantially obstructed, this will significantly alter the disturbance reaching B from A — unlike a similar-sized obstruction outside any such corridor, blocking paths that do not reinforce each other.
+If the corridor of paths reinforcing a ray path from A to B is substantially obstructed, this will significantly alter the disturbance reaching B from A – unlike a similar-sized obstruction outside any such corridor, blocking paths that do not reinforce each other.
 The former obstruction will significantly disrupt the signal reaching B from A, while the latter will not; thus the ray path marks a signal path.
 If the signal is visible light, the former obstruction will significantly affect the appearance of an object at A as seen by an observer at B, while the latter will not; so the ray path marks a line of sight.

 In optical experiments, a line of sight is routinely assumed to be a ray path.